Retrieval Pipeline¶

 Index structure:

-- FAISS IndexFlatIP (inner product = cosine similarity for normalized vectors)
+- FAISS IndexFlatIP (inner product, works with normalized vectors)

 Step 4: FAISS Search¶